-Section $24I(10A)(a)^{83}$ provides that an exchange difference arising during any year of assessment in respect of an amount in a foreign currency owing by or to a person on a debt shall not be included in or deducted from the income of that person if all of the following requirements are met:
+Section 24I(10A)(a)87 provides that an exchange difference arising during any year of assessment in respect of an amount in a foreign currency owing by or to a person on a debt shall not be included in or deducted from the income of that person if all of the following requirements are met:

-- At the end of that year of assessment - that person and the other party to the contractual provisions of the debt form part of the same group of companies84 or are connected persons85 in relation to each other; and - no FEC or FCOC must have been entered into by that person to serve as a hedge for the debt.
+- At the end of that year of assessment - ➤ that person and the other party to the contractual provisions of the debt form part of the same group of companies88 or are connected persons89 in relation to each other; and - no FEC or FCOC must have been entered into by that person to serve as a hedge for the debt.
 This requirement will not be met if an FEC or FCOC has been taken out to serve as a hedge for the full amount or a portion of the debt. - The debt in a foreign currency or any portion of the debt does not represent a current asset or a current liability for the purposes of that person's financial reporting pursuant to IFRS.
 This requirement will not be met and therefore section 24I(10A) will not apply to, for example, a foreign currency-denominated trade creditor balance which is reflected as a current liability.
 This requirement will be met if, for example, a portion of a debt is reflected as a current liability and a portion is reflected as a non-current liability.
-The Explanatory Memorandum on the Taxation Laws Amendment Bill, 201486 stated that the insertion of the words "or any portion thereof" is to clarify that section 24I(10A) applies to the entire loan, provided that a portion of the loan is classified as a long-term loan. - The debt in a foreign currency must not be directly or indirectly funded by any debt owed to any person that does not form part of the same group of companies as that person or the other party to the contractual provisions of the debt.
-The words "funded by any debt" includes the situation in which the debt in a foreign currency is, for example, partly funded by a debt from a person who is not part of the same group of companies and, if this is the case, results in the full debt in a foreign currency not meeting this requirement.
+The Explanatory Memorandum on the Taxation Laws Amendment Bill, 201490 stated that the insertion of the words "or any portion thereof" is to clarify that section 24I(10A) applies to the entire loan, provided that a portion of the loan is classified as a long-term loan. - The debt in a foreign currency must not be directly or indirectly funded by any debt owed to any person that does not form part of the same group of companies as that person or the other party to the contractual provisions of the debt.
+The words "funded by any debt" includes the situation in which the debt in a foreign currency is, for example, partly funded by a debt from a person who is not part of the same group of companies and, if this is the case, results in the full debt in a foreign currency not meeting this requirement. - The debt in a foreign currency must not be directly or indirectly funded by any debt owed to any person that is not a connected person in relation to that person or the other party to the contractual provisions of the debt.
+The words "funded by any debt" have the same meaning as those words in the preceding bullet point.

-83 Section 24I(10A) applies with effect from years of assessment commencing on or after 1 January 2013.
+Section 24I(10A) applies with effect from years of assessment commencing on or after 1 January 2013.
 This Note does not deal with section 24I(10) which, before deletion with effect from the same date, dealt with the deferral of certain exchange differences on certain exchange items.

-84 The term "group of companies" is defined in section 1(1).
+88 The term "group of companies" is defined in section 1(1).

-85 The term "connected person" is defined in section 1(1).
-See Interpretation Note 67 (Issue 2) dated 14 February 2014 "Connected Persons" and the draft Interpretation Note 67 (Issue 3) for a discussion of the meaning of this term.
+The term "connected person" is defined in section 1(1).
+See Interpretation Note 67 "Connected Persons" for a discussion of the meaning of this term.

-86 In the explanation dealing with clause 40 of the Taxation Laws Amendment Bill, 2014.
+In the explanation dealing with clause 40 of the Taxation Laws Amendment Bill, 2014.